localjo/quotable-wp/README.txt

 * Hides Quotable settings on posts and pages if disabled site-wide
 * Completely rewritten codebase using  WordPress coding standards and modern JavaScript
 * Removes a call to platform.twitter.com
-* Adds Spanish, German and Hungarian translations for the plugin
+* Adds Spanish translation for the plugin
 * Improves the user expereince when installing and updating
 * Adds settings shortcut in plugin list
 * Various bug fixes and tests